mierl/ZHT/Readme.txt

 Simply compile using: make

-Note:If you made any edition to the Protocol Buffer Structure, please recompile it using: make gProto
+Note:If you made any edition to the Protocol Buffer Structure, please recompile it before compiling ZHT by using: make gProto

 =============================================